Baebel43/team5capstone/Documentation/Signoffs/GUISubsystem.md

 ### Loading Screen

 The loading screen will inform the user a task is loading.
 Based on the interrupts above, should a user task not be able to execute as soon as a user interacts with the system a loading screen will appear to inform the user their interaction has been seen and is being executed.
 Keeping the user informed is important in ensuring the user understands what is going on so the user does not become frustrated with the system [2].
+To utilize both screens any loading screens will display on the top monitor of the bike and the bottom menu will only have the option to cancel the current task and take the user back to the menu.

 ### Color Blindness Sensitivity

 The GUI will be color-blind friendly.
 It will use a color scheme that can be seen by the three main types of color blindness: complete, red-green, and blue-yellow color blindness.
 To GUI will be comprised of differing colors of grey to ensure that even a completely color-blind person can see and clearly interact with the GUI [3].

+### Menu Interactions to Desired State

+There will be no more than 2 menu interactions to leave the current state of the program.
+For instance, if the user were to be in the middle of a trail it would allow them to interact with the exit button but would then ask for an additional confirmation to leave.
+This is to ensure the user does not accidentally exit a trail before it is desired or to ensure the user is making the desired selection in the case that the user accidentally selects the wrong option.
+If the user is not in the middle of a task it will only take 1 interaction from the user to get to the desired state, for example, if the user was trying to select a trail from the list of trails or edit a setting of the bike.

 ## References